0xCiel/linkvertise-antibypasser/README.md

-# linkvertise-antibypasser
-an anti bypasser for linkvertise written in python
+just an anti bypass for linkvertise written in python